rschenk/Sketchup-Glue-Tab-Plugin/README.markdown

 Usage
 =====
 * Select the Glue Tab tool from the Plugins menu
 * Start clicking on boundary edges to make glue tabs.
-That's it!
+* You can adjust the tab width in the status bar (Thanks to Jim Foltz for this!)